Redth/FlamedTVLauncher/README.md

 ###Update Process
 To update to a newer version of this app, you have to do it like that:

-1. Deinstall the app first.
+#### Uninstall the app first.
-1.1 Either by doing it in the FireTV itself (Settings > Applications > Manage Installed Applications > FireTV Launcher > Uninstall), or
+You can do this on the FireTV itself (Settings > Applications > Manage Installed Applications > FireTV Launcher > Uninstall)

-1.2 by using adb:
+Or, you can use adb:
-1.2.1 `adb connect xxx.xxx.xxx.xxx` to connect to your FireTV where xxx.xxx.xxx.xxx is the IP address of your FireTV 1.2.2 `adb uninstall com.altusapps.firedtvlauncher`
+1. `adb connect xxx.xxx.xxx.xxx` to connect to your FireTV where xxx.xxx.xxx.xxx is the IP address of your FireTV
+2. `adb uninstall com.altusapps.firedtvlauncher`

-2. And then simply reinstall the app following the instructions from the "Installation" process.
+Now you can simply reinstall the app following the instructions from the "Installation" process.

 ###Where's the Java?
 If you looked at the source, you may have noticed that there's no Java.
 That's because this was written entirely in C# using [Xamarin](http://xamarin.com)!
 C# is awesome, go use Xamarin!